Payment Protection Insurance (PPI) claims

-Following our previously issued guidance and engagement with Government departments, lenders and others involved in the handling of PPI, we are concerned that firms are failing in their duties to act in accordance with the Principles and Outcomes of the Code by:
+Following our previously issued guidance and engagement with Government departments, lenders and others involved in the handling of PPI, we are concerned that some of those we regulate are failing in their duties to act in compliance with the Standards and Regulations by:

 - acting in matters without first investigating whether there is a valid claim